ACER SHIRASAWANUM 'JORDAN' HAS BRIGHT YELLOW LEAVES IN SPRING

 Acer shirasawanum Jordan 13 May 2026

 Jordan is being trained as a multi-stem tree which is the way to go when you only have a small garden and limited space.
-Jordan gets scorched leaves every summer, unfortunately, and due to the fact that it has pushed its roots under rocks, under the lawn, it cannot be moved without the likelihood of killing it, so I have bought ollas pots which are mentioned here on my post about training acers as multi-stemmed trees to save ground space in a small garden.
+Jordan gets scorched leaves every summer, unfortunately, and due to the fact that it has pushed its roots under rocks, under the lawn, it cannot be moved without the likelihood of killing it, so I have bought 'olla' pots in an effort to help it.

 The RHS says "Acer shirasawanum 'Jordan' should be situated in a sheltered spot preferably in partial shade to protect its foliage from leaf scorch.
 While it is one of the more sun-tolerant golden Japanese maples, it still requires protection from harsh, dry winds and late frosts."

 I have to be honest, my Jordan is not in an ideal position and gets little mollycoddling but I really think that the problem with scorching is very much down to it not getting enough water where it is.
-As I said, I have bought ollas pots which I will sink into the nearby soil in June and see if that makes any difference this year.
+As I said, I have bought olla pots which I will sink into the nearby soil soon and see if that makes any difference this year.
 Fingers crossed.
+I will post about it soon.